 Chinatown KL, also known as Petaling Street to locals, is located in Kuala Lumpur, close to Central Market or Pasar Seni, and only a 15-minute walk from Merdeka Square.
-It is one of Malaysia’s most popular tourist attractions and a photographer’s paradise for street photography.
+It is one of Malaysia’s most popular tourist attractions and a photographer’s paradise for portrait photoshoots and street photography.

 Many locals came here for breakfast, and the street was already bustling early in the morning.
 You can find a hidden flea market selling everything from watches to shoes to clothes.

 There are flea markets and a wide variety of local Chinese food stalls selling a variety of Chinese street foods in this area.
 The people here are friendly but be wary of pickpockets, and always take care of your belongings because this area can get quite crowded at times.

 In another 5 minutes, you can reach KL’s Instagrammable photo spot, Kwai Chai Hong, as well as a few popular Chinatown cafes for cafe hopping in the area.

 I had this lens error with my Viltrox prime lens for a long time, as the screen kept flickering for no apparent reason.
 I decided to take it out and see if the lens error still occurred, but it appears that the problem has been resolved following the most recent firmware update.

 I also thoroughly cleaned the contact on the Viltrox lens.
 Keeping my fingers crossed.
 I spent the entire morning shooting with the Viltrox lens, and it appears to be working properly so far, with no lens error messages or screen flickering.

 During peak hours, finding parking in Chinatown can be difficult; here are some tips for finding parking in this area.
 Central Market is the closest open parking lot to Petaling Street.